ChrisGitmed/beer-cellar/README.md

-# Beer Cellar
+## Beer Cellar

-A dynamic JavaScript application designed and built by me to maintain a digital inventory of my beer collection.
+A dynamic JavaScript application for maintaining an inventory of delicious brews.
+Designed and built solo during a Hackathon at LearningFuze.

-Utilizes AJAX to retrieve brewery data from the OpenBreweryDB API and use the response to create a polished dropdown menu.
+Utilizes AJAX to retrieve brewery data from the OpenBreweryDB API.

 ### Technologies Used
 * HTML5